datagraft/Datagraft-RDF-to-Arango-DB/README.md

 A node script to transform datagraft RDF mappings to Arango DB values.
 But this branch takes a CSV and maps each line to a object that can be imported into Arango DB

 ## The service
-All you need to do to run this service is clone this branch and run these two commands:
+All you need to do to run this service is clone this branch and run these four commands:

 ```
+1: mkdir uploads
+2: mkdir result
-1: npm install
+3: npm install
-2: npm run
+4: npm run
 ```

 This will expose the service on port `3030`